 Hack And Slash

 Diablo II's Hammerdins.
 Basically, Blessed Hammer is a nigh-useless spell on the non-spellcaster Paladin.
-Due to some bug, Blessed Hammer's damage was boosted by the Concentration aura (which should only be boosting physical attacks).
+Due to some bug, the Concentration aura (which should only be boosting physical attacks) boosted Blessed Hammer's damage.
 This created the Hammerdin, making a Blessed Hammer/Concentration combo a viable character build (with the right equipment, of course).
 Blizzard made sure it would continue to work properly in subsequent patches.
 Incidentally, this made Hammerdins into one of the strongest builds in the game (some would argue the strongest) and is a huge gamebreaker.
 Technically the bug was fixed in the expansion, then put back in on purpose.

 In Magicka, the Teleport spell is normally only obtainable at the beginning of level 7, but it can be gotten (in multiplayer) in level 1 by laying mines at your feet and blowing yourself up and over a wall.
 The developers thought this was so clever they opted to leave it in.